Arts Frequently Asked Questions

 Regardless of whether the title given to the course includes “DDP” the course content must use the NYS-developed DDP syllabus in its entirety if art credit is being awarded.

-Vendor-provided curriculum – even if “DDP” is part of the title – may not be used to award art credit.
+- Vendor-provided curriculum – even if “DDP” is part of the title – may not be used to award art credit (except for instances in which the syllabus follows the NYS DDP Syllabus, see above).
 NYS does not endorse any vendor-provided curriculum.

 “To fulfill this requirement, the course of study must utilize the State developed DDP syllabus.
 Courses of study such as Computer Aided Design (CAD) or Introduction to Engineering Design (IED) may not be substituted for DDP, and do not fulfill the Art/Music unit requirement.”